Welcome to Hydrology @ ASU

 Newsworthy Notes

-- ASCE honors Prof. Enrique Vivoni with the 2025 Arid Lands Hydraulic Engineering Award.
+- ASCE honors Prof. Enrique Vivoni with 2025 Arid Lands Hydraulic Engineering Award.

-- Prof. Enrique Vivoni is honored as 2024 Fellow of the Mexican Academy of Sciences.
+- Prof. Vivoni is honored as 2024 Fellow of the Mexican Academy of Sciences.

 - 2023 Governor’s Award for Arizona’s Future announced for ASU’s Colorado River study with Central Arizona Project.

-- Mexican Carbon Program honors Prof. Enrique Vivoni with 2022 International Award for his binational contributions to science.
+- Mexican Carbon Program honors Prof. Vivoni with 2022 International Award.